ngardiner/ngardiner.github.io/ha.md

 #### Humam Body Sensor

-The Xiaomi Human Body Sensor provides a PIR sensor
+The Xiaomi Human Body Sensor provides a tiny PIR sensor for detecting presence.
+It can be used both as an automation trigger for when a human enters a room, and also for a security control to trigger an alarm when a secure area is accessed.

 #### Door and Window Sensor